KUALA LUMPUR FOR THE LITTLE ONES

 4.THE LAKE GARDENS

-Another major attraction of Kuala Lumpur are the Lake Gardens.
+Another fabulous spot where to take your kids in Kuala Lumpur is the Lake Gardens.
 The 60-hectare gardens are a refreshing oasis in the heart of the city.
 Renting a rowboat and floating on the calm waters of the lake will surely make the whole family happy.
 The tropical Perdana Botanic Gardens, the National Planetarium and the exotic Bird Park belong to the recreational complex, too.
 A walk through the city`s Bukit Nanas Forest Reserve makes one feel like being in the middle of the rain forest, even though it is located in the centre.

 The Lake Gardens, Bird Park